ostanton/TailsEngine/README.md

 ## Binary folder
 The game expects an `engine.ini` file next to the executable.
 This is where paths to textures, sounds, etc. are set, in addition to window settings and render settings.
 Some of these might move to a separate `user_settings.ini` file in the future.
 For now though, it's all in the `engine.ini` file.
-The structure by default is as follows:
+The structure by default is as follows (in the same folder as the built executable):
-- Root
 - res
     - data
         - input